Comparison sort

 Sorting a set of unlabelled weights by weight using only a balance scale requires a comparison sort algorithm.

 A comparison sort is a type of sorting algorithm that only reads the list elements through a single abstract comparison operation (often a "less than or equal to" operator or a three-way comparison) that determines which of two elements should occur first in the final sorted list.
-The only requirement is that the operator forms a total preorder over the data, with:
+The only requirement is that the operator forms a total preorder over the data; that is: